ITRS-Group/cordial/tools/geneos/cmd/hostcmd/README.md

+The `host` sub-system allows you to manage connections to remote Geneos servers.

-The `geneos` program can seamlessly manage Geneos instances across multiple servers.
-By transparently and securely connecting to other Linux systems running Geneos components you can do all the same things as with other Geneos instance that you have created locally.
+The `geneos` program can seamlessly manage Geneos instances transparently and securely by connecting to other Linux systems running Geneos components.
+You can do all the same things as with other Geneos instance that you have created locally.

 This can be as simple at: